ewall/Hoolock-Gibbons/NOTES.md

 - loggedPrev = list of record ids that were recorded from the last log file
 - loggedCur = list of record ids logged on this loop, will become loggedPrev on the next loop
-- splitPrev = split list from the previous line
+- splitPrev = split list from the previous line, could be used to confirm we're still on the same patient
 - splitCur = split of current line

 ### dframe: ([pandas.DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe))